-Not only are we a center for life long curling, but we are a venue for community events that include weddings, socials, trade shows and more.
+Not only are we a center for lifelong curling, but we are also a venue for community events that include weddings, socials, trade shows, ‘Celebration of Life’ memorials, and more.

 Mission & Values – check back

-Along with our Club Manager, our staff consists of bartenders, Icemaker and ice technicians, and a custodian.
+Along with our Club Manager, our staff consists of bartenders, ice technicians, and a custodian.

 Volunteers – Volunteers are integral to the success of our club.
 Volunteers sit on our board as well as many committees.
 Volunteers assist with putting in the ice and taking it out at the end of the season.
 Many of our volunteers help clean the club before and after events, including those held by our community.

-Donations NEW you can donate by ETransfer.
+Donations NEW!
+You can now donate by ETransfer.
 Use email@example.com when setting up the Etransfer.
-In the message section, please note ‘Donation’ and which campaign it is meant for. ie. Roof, Memorial, Cleaning fund.
+In the message section, please note ‘Donation’ and which campaign it is meant for. ie. Roof, Memorial, Junior Curling.

 Memorial Fund – donations graciously accepted in memory of a loved one who has passed.
-Dependent on donation, an
+Depending on the donation, an